-- 1. Aim the RKE transmitter at the vehicle.

-- 2. Press and release .
+- 1. Press and release .

-- Immediately after completing Step 2, press and hold O for at least four seconds or until the turn signal lamps flash.
-The turn signal lamps flashing confirms the request to remote start the vehicle has been received.
+- Immediately press and hold for at least four seconds or until

+the turn signal lamps flash.
+The

+turn signal lamps flashing

+confirms the request to remote

+start the vehicle has been

+received.

 When the engine starts, the parking lamps will turn on and remain on as long as the engine is running.
 The doors will be locked and the climate control system may come on.